ReemaAsker/JavaBasics_book_solutions/README.md

 - [2️⃣🅰️ 2DA](#2️⃣🅰️-2da)
 - [🛍 Final Project (Product Management System)](#-final-project-product-management-system)
 ---
-## 🔍 Understanding
+## 🔍 Understanding JRE JDK and JVM

 When working with Java, you'll encounter three essential components: **JRE**, **JDK**, and **JVM**.
 Here's a simple breakdown to understand their differences and how they work together.

-🛠️🔍 Understanding JRE JDK and JVM
 ---

 ## 🔍 What Are They?